embroider-build/embroider/rfc.0.md

 ## Package Public API Overview

-The structure we are about to describe _is a publication format_.
+The format we are about to describe _is a publication format_.
 Not necessarily an authoring format.
-By separating the two, we make it easier to evolve the authoring formats without breaking ecosystem-wide compatibility.
+By separating the two, we make it easier to evolve the authoring format without breaking ecosystem-wide compatibility.
 The publication format is deliberately more explicit and less dynamic that what we may want for an authoring format.

 First, here’s the list of things a v2 package can provide.
 More detail on each of these will follow:

 - **Own Javascript**: javascript and templates under the package’s own namespace (the v1 equivalent is `/addon/**/*.{js,hbs}/`)
 - **App Javascript**: javascript and templates that must be merged with the consuming app’s namespace (the v1 equivalent is `/app/**/*.{js,hbs}`).
-Other RFCs are working to move Ember away from needing this feature, but we are not gated on any of those and fully support App Javascript.
+Other RFCs are working to move Ember away from needing this feature, but we are not gated on any of those and fully support **App Javascript**.
 - **CSS**: available for `@import` by other CSS files (both in the same package and across packages) and by ECMA `import` directives in Javascript modules (both in the same package and across packages).
 - **Implicit Dependencies**: scripts, modules, and stylesheets that should be implicitly included in the app or the app's tests whenever this addon is active.
-This is a compatibility feature.
+This is a backward-compatibility feature.
+- **Renaming Rules**: allow a package to declare that some of its modules should be available at different import paths than their real, resolvable path.
+This is a backward-compatibility feature that new addons should not use.
+- **Externals**: allows a package to declare that it imports some things that are not **allowed dependencies**.
+Instead of being resolved at build time, **externals** are deferred until runtime and get handled by the traditional `loader.js` `require()`.
 - **Assets**: any files that must be available in the final built application directory such that they have public URLs (typical examples are images and fonts).
 - **Build Hooks**: code that runs within Node at application build time.
 The v1 equivalent is an addon's `index.js` file.